The Complete Guide to Filling Out the FAFSA® as a Parent

 Financial information

 This is when you’ll need the financial documents you tracked down earlier.
-If you’ve filed taxes in the U.S. over the past few years, you should be able to access the IRS Data Retrieval Tool (DRT), which will make this simple.
-To use the DRT, you’ll need to have already filed taxes for the prior-prior year and then answer the three dropdown questions accordingly.
-Then you’ll be prompted to “proceed to the IRS,” where you’ll effectively import your tax returns to the FAFSA®.
-Note that we’ve heard reports of the DRT often bombing out, so if it doesn’t work for you, you can also fill out your financial information manually by following the instructions.
+If you’ve filed taxes in the U.S. over the past few years, you’ll be able to automatically transfer your IRS information into the form.
+You’ll need to have already filed taxes for the prior-prior year and provide consent and approval for the U.S. Department of Education to give gather your tax information to effectively import your tax returns to the FAFSA®.

 Sign and submit

 Now, all that’s left to do is sign and submit.
 Both you and your child will need to sign the form from your respective FSA IDs.
 Once you click “submit,” expect it to take the Department of Education between three and five days to process the form.
-After that time, you should be able to view your Student Aid Report (SAR) and double-check it for any errors.
+After that time, you should be able to view your Submission Summary and double-check it for any errors.

 FAFSA® Parent FAQs